jasonlienardi/tp/docs/UserGuide.md

 Tracked 30 minutes of swimming
 ~~~

-### 1.2.4 Add new meal to available meals: `newMeal`
+### 2.2.4 Add new meal to pre-defined meals: `newMeal`
-Adds a new meal to available meals
+Adds a user-defined new meal to the pre-defined meals.
+You would need to input the **meal name** and its
+corresponding **nutritional content** (namely calories, carbohydrates content, protein, fat, fiber, sugar) per
+serving of intake.

+A reminder that this user-defined meal will only be saved to our database when you **safely exit** our application with
+the command `exit`.

+Note: We are not responsible for whether the meal name and its nutrional contents are accurate.
+Please verify your information before inputting.

 **Format**: `newMeal MEAL_NAME,CALORIES,CARBS,PROTEIN,FAT,FIBER,SUGAR`
 **Sample Input**: `newMeal mie,607,75,25,23,2,10`
 **Expected Output**: